 The HIGH-TOOL model is an open source, high-level strategic assessment model for use by EU policy makers and policy analysts to assess economic, social and environmental impacts of transport policy measures.
 The model has two purposes.
 It can be applied to strategic assessment of transport policy options, and to support identification of policy options for further analyses by more detailed assessment instruments.

 The HIGH-TOOL model was introduced successively during the project in order to facilitate the participation of users.
 Its development has been divided into three stages: prototype, pre-final version and final version.

 The prototype version, completed in 2014 fulfilled following objectives: to establish a concrete basis for collecting comments and recommendations from the future users, and to allow the HIGH-TOOL partners to gain experiences in the modular tool development.

-The model evolution process is carried out under the involvement of the future users and is accompanied by a Scientific Advisory Board, made up of distinguished experts that represent model users and model developers.
+The model evolution process has been carried out under the involvement of the future users and was accompanied by a Scientific Advisory Board, made up of distinguished experts that represent model users and model developers.

 Previous articles and announcements can be found in the News Archive.